This cup anemometer measures the wind speed, and the wind vane on the left side of the image measures the direction the wind is blowing.

 Image courtesy of NOAA

 An anemometer is a weather instrument used to measure the wind (it can also be called a wind gauge).
-Anemometers can measure wind speed, wind direction, and other information like the largest gust of wind during a particular amount of time.
 These instruments can be used in a backyard weather station or on a well-equipped scientific research vehicle.

-Before there was a standard way to measure the wind, people used phrases like "strong wind" or "soft wind" to describe the wind, but a standard description didn't exist.
-In 1806, Sir Francis Beaufort of the British Navy made the first formal measurements of the effects of wind.
-He listed descriptions of the state of the sea related to wind - wave heights, roughness, whitecaps, etc, that sea captains could use to decide the strength of the wind.
-This information became the Beaufort Scale.
-Later, Beaufort developed a similar table for describing wind on land.
-In the 1970s, Dr. Theodore Fujita of the University of Chicago expanded the Beaufort Scale to cover the extremely high winds found in tornadoes and severe hurricanes.
-This is called the Enhanced Fujita Scale.
-These wind scales can make surprisingly good estimates of wind speed.
+Before there was a standard way to measure the wind, people used phrases like "strong wind" or "soft wind" to describe the wind.
+In 1806, Sir Francis Beaufort of the British Navy made the first formal measurements of the effects of wind on the ocean, called the Beaufort Scale.
+In the 1970s, Dr. Theodore Fujita of the University of Chicago created the Enhanced Fujita Scale, which covers the high winds found in tornadoes and severe hurricanes.

-Trees are also fairly accurate indicators of wind speed, and scales often list information related to trees when describing the wind.
+Trees can also help us determine the wind speed.
 For example, with a calm wind leaves on a tree don't move, with a moderate breeze the small branches move, and with a strong gale whole branches break off trees.

 You might also be interested in:

 An anemometer is a weather instrument used to measure the wind (it can also be called a wind gauge).
-Anemometers can measure wind speed, wind direction, and other information like the largest gust of wind...more
+These instruments can be used in a backyard weather station or on a well-equipped scientific research...more

 Thermometers measure temperature.
 "Thermo" means heat and "meter" means to measure.
 You can use a thermometer to measure the temperature of many things, including the temperature of...more